Newton's 1st and 2nd Law

 Resolving Forces

 Sometimes forces don't act purely horizontally or vertically - they act at an angle.
-We need to break these forces down into horizontal and vertical components.
+We need to break these forces down into their horizontal and vertical components.
 This process is called resolving forces.
-Any single force acting at an angle can be split into:

 Worked Example: